It’s Not Your Grandmother’s Hair Transplant

 LOW LEVEL LASER THERAPY:

 The second option that is available to treat hair loss in women is Low Level Laser Therapy (LLLT).
 We have offered this very effective therapy to our patients for the last 13 years.
-There are two laser therapy options available today: the office-based protocol and the new Capillus laser cap home-use device.
-Each option is equally effective as the other IF the patient faithfully uses the Capillus cap one-half hour every other day.
+There are two laser therapy options available today: the office-based protocol and the new Auto A300 laser cap home-use device.
+Each option is equally effective as the other IF the patient faithfully uses the cap.
 With LLLT, it is important to be consistent in its use.
 Additionally, it is important not to use it longer per treatment or more treatments per week.
 The other thing that is important is that if you travel to the Cape or to Tokyo—you need to bring it with you.
 Consistency is imperative!

 The last treatment option for some women is Finasteride, which is NOT FDA-approved in women.
 The reason for this is that, if a woman of childbearing age were to take this pill while she was pregnant, a birth defect could occur.
 Women who are outside of the childbearing years may benefit from this medication.